Updated 1 January 2022.

 The stunning Magheramorne Estate is another exclusive wedding venue offering everything you need for your wedding.
-With 36 ensuite rooms and 40 acres of stunning grounds, it’s a venue that I am so looking forward to shooting at in 2021.
+With 36 ensuite rooms and 40 acres of stunning grounds, it’s just a stunning setting.

 Situated just 35 minutes from Belfast, Ballyscullion Park is an incredible wedding venue and Game of Thrones location.
 Having shot there a number of times, I have fallen in love with the venue and am always in awe of the wonderful homely feel and excellent level of service.
 Nothing is ever a trouble for Rosalind and the team.
 You can instantly tell it’s a family run venue.